“My heart aches for that which I have not touched today.

 Moments of Grace – Mel Cooper

 To love and to be loved is the one common thread that links us all together.
 The question I ask is how do you choose to be loved?
 If you are connected with that special person, can they really love you the way your soul truly wants to be loved?
-More often than not the answer to these questions for most is they do not know how they would choose to be loved, because they simply want someone to lovingly accept them for who they are.
+More often than not the answer to these questions for most is they do not know how they choose to be loved, because they simply want someone to lovingly accept them for who they are.

 Given that the relationships we share are the opportunity for us to grow more intimately within, they also provide us with some of our greatest struggles.
 And the most common struggle is that in the desire for someone to love us unconditionally, we have to unconditionally love ourselves.